MicrosoftDocs/azure-devops-docs/docs/boards/queries/query-numeric.md

    :::column-end:::
    :::column span="2":::
    A subjective unit of measure that captures the size of a requirement.
 The larger the size, the more work is required to implement it.
    This field<sup>3</sup>  is also used to calculate team velocity and forecasting.
-It is assigned to `type=&quot;Effort&quot;` in the ProcessConfiguration file.
+It is assigned to `Effort` in the ProcessConfiguration file.

    Reference name=Microsoft.VSTS.
 Scheduling.Size, Data type=Double